paulschoppel/Coderunner-C-Prototypes/README.md

 2. In Moodle, navigate to the Question Bank of an existing Coderunner Quiz.

-3. Select the category where your built-in prototypes are stored in (`CR_PROTOTYPES` or similar)
+3. Select the category where your built-in prototypes are stored in (`CR_PROTOTYPES` or similar) ⚠️ Note: This step usually requires site administrator rights.

 4. Select `Import` in the upper left corner (default: `Questions`) and upload the XML-Files.

-5. Go back to `Questions` in the dropdown menu in the upper left corner and check if the new prototype is available in the Prototypes-Category of course.
+5. Go back to `Questions` in the dropdown menu in the upper left corner and check if the new prototype is available in the Prototypes-Category.
 If so, it will then be available when creating new CodeRunner questions.

-> ⚠️ **Note:**
-> Prototypes are normal Moodle question definitions stored in XML format.
-> They define all settings, templates, grading behaviours, and user interfaces for the new question type.

 ## Documentation of each Prototype